 Start by folding your tissue paper in an accordion fold back and forth.
 I made big flowers that were used with half of the tissue paper and small flowers by cutting the tissue paper into smaller sections.

-Secure your folded tissue paper and secure it by wrapping the pip cleaner around it.
+Secure your folded tissue paper and secure it by wrapping the pipe cleaner around it.

 Cut the edges off into a rounded shape.
 This will make the petals of the flower.